petergwilson/permomap/README.md

 ### Running database locally

 Install Postgresql (should work with versions above 17) as you will need JSON support.
+**May be a breaking change with Postgresql 18 native support for JSON, alpha test uses CTE approaches for JSON**

+Check sql.md for any changes/updates to SQL schema.
+Also planned to put regular dumps of the sql on here, mainly for safe-keeping and sustainability.

 These instructions below are all for Debian based Linux systems.
 Can someone please add some build instructions for Windows (or even WSL2), as I know people are using windows a bit.

 ```shell